markussilvan/dit/README.md

 ## Configuration File

-Application uses a .ditz-gui-config file as it's configuration file.
+Application uses a .dit-gui-config file as it's configuration file.
-The file should be located at the same path as .ditz-config.
+The file should be located at the same path as .dit-config.
 Here is an example configuration file.

-    !ditz.rubyforge.org,2008-03-06/guiconfig
+    !dit.random.org,2008-03-06/guiconfig
     default_issue_type: task
     remember_window_size: false
     window_size: